AskALLi Self-Publishing Advice & FAQ

 What about standards and quality?

-But there are two dimensions to this complaint, depending on whether your viewpoint is from the perspective of the old publishing order or the new.
+But there are two dimensions to this complaint about poor standards, depending on whether it comes from the perspective of old publishing or new.

 Traditionally, publishing has worked from a scarcity model, grounded in commercial principles.
 It selected a few books to be published and protected their value with copyright.
 Now we are working from an abundance model, grounded in creative principles.
 In an abundance model, excess and redundancy are no cause for concern.